JazzHutchy/jitsmob/README.md

 JitsMob aims to educate the Brazilian Jiu Jitsu (BJJ) and Mixed Martial Arts (MMA) community through online video content on topics such as:
  * Injury prevention
  * Mobility

-in order to maximise their Performance and give them something to complement what they do in training.
+in order to maximise their performance and give them something to complement what they do in training.

 They currently has a social media presence on:
 * Instagram (@JitsMob) (18.8k followers),
 * [YouTube](https://www.youtube.com/channel/UCe6FjCO70FkCIqaGkPEyXZQ)  (51 subscribers), and
 * [Facebook](https://www.facebook.com/JitsMob-1854775828114449/) (389 followers).

+Target Market: Jiu Jitsu and MMA atheletes

+## The Problem
-Instagram has the largest amount of followers, however, the platform only allows 1 minute videos, and the client believes that this timeframe does not allow him enough time to communicate his message.
-Currently, there are links on his Instagram account to his YouTube channel, however the view count (or statistics) on YouTube show that this does not to entice his followers to want to view his content.
-As such, he's requested a digital product that will help entice his followers on Instagram to go on a centralized platform that will allow the community to want to view his full content.
+Instagram has the largest amount of followers, however, the platform only enables one minute videos, and the client believes that this timeframe does not allow him enough time to communicate his message.
+Currently, there are links on his Instagram account to his YouTube channel, however the stats reflect that this link does not effectively channel users onto this platform to enable them to view the full content.
+Additionally, when sharing youtube links onto facebook, it does not render youtube images onto facebook.
+As such, he's requested a digital product that will help redirect his followers onto on to a centralized platform, which will enable them to view and create their own programs that will help reach them to maximise their performance in MMA and Jiu Jitsu.

 ## The Solution

-* Phase One of project is to be delivered by development team and expected to be launched for the client by end of January 2018
-* Phase Two - Generate revenue online (out of scope for this project) is out of scope for this project.
+Create a full-serviced platform that will enable the client to host full video content, with customisable and preset programmes to meet users goals, sharing capability, and online store for company merchandise with secure online payment.

+This has been split into two phases:

+1. Focus on increasing awareness within the community by channeling social media users into a centralised platform which will enable site visitors to search and view the clients videos via predetermined filter categories, and the ability to subscribe and share content onto other social media platforms.
+2. Create customisable and preset programmes to meet users goals, and online store for company merchandise with secure online payment, preferably on a mobile device (will be developed later in the year)

 ### Phase One Solution:

-Increase online presence and followers with the assistance of a website for the company that has:
+Increase online presence and followers with the assistance of a website for the company that has a:
 * Clear and basic website that enables site visitors to find the content they're after quickly
 * Content Library – categories to give their users the ability to give advice on injury prevention, and show what exercises can be done to maximise performance, prevent injury, and complement what people do in class
 * Majority of the content will be videos